-Our legislators cannot decide that some people are not worthy of participating in democracy.
-All of our nation’s citizens, regardless of race, ethnicity, sex, religion, disability, class, or national origin are entitled to equal protection of this right to vote.
-However, when states require voter IDs or redraw districts unjustly, not all people are able to participate.
-The common good cannot be realized, and we will not be a nation “of the people, by the people, and for the people,” until all people have an equal voice at the table.
+Our legislators cannot decide that some are not worthy of participating in democracy.
+All citizens, regardless of race, ethnicity, sex, religion, ability, class, or national origin are entitled to equal protection of the right to vote.
+However, when states enact burdensome or restrictive voter requirements or redraw districts unjustly, not all people are able to participate equally.
+Only when all have an equal voice at the table will the common good be realized, and we will be a nation “of the people, by the people, and for the people.”

 NETWORK Advocates for Federal Policies That:

-Simplify the voter registration process and make it as inclusive as possible
+Simplify the voter registration process and make it as inclusive as possible.

-Restore and strengthen the Voting Rights Act of 1965
+Restore and strengthen the Voting Rights Act of 1965.